zuozhenggh/learning-library/data-management-library/database/rac/fundamentals/services/services.md

  [](https://youtu.be/dIMgaujSydQ)

-## **STEP 1:**  Create a Service
+## **STEP 1:** Login and Identify Database and Instance names

-**NOTE** For simplicity we will often use the EZConnect syntax to specify connect strings to the database:

-user/password@**//hostname:port/servicename**  EZConnect does not support all service characteristics.
-A fully specified URL or TNS Connect String is required for Application Continuity and other service characteristics.
+You should have already identified your database name and instance name.
+Each place in this lab where you see replacename make sure you use your correct instance and database names.

-1. If you aren't aady logged in to the Oracle Cloud, open up a web browser and re-login to Oracle Cloud.
+1. If you aren't already logged in to the Oracle Cloud, open up a web browser and re-login to Oracle Cloud.
 2. Once you are logged in, open up a 2nd webbrowser tab.
 3. Start Cloudshell in each.
 Maximize both cloudshell instances.